SebastianStovall/NovaWave/README.md

 <br>

-5. tsconfig.json file in both backend and frontend folders. dist output for each so JS files will have respective dependencies available
+5. tsconfig.json file in both backend and frontend folders. dist output for backend only

 ## MONGODB LOCAL SETUP FOR LINUX